Business Logic

 - Check to see if state equals

-- If it does, check to see if there is a slot with the name
+account_balance - If it does, check to see if there is a slot with the name

-. - If there is, check to see if the source type found in in the
+_SOURCE_ACCOUNT_. - If there is, check to see if the source type found in in the

-is a valid account type. - If it is, fetch the account balance for the corresponding source value.
+tokenskey of_SOURCE_ACCOUNT_is a valid account type. - If it is, fetch the account balance for the corresponding source value.
 Add a new

-value to the balance found in step 3.
+balanceproperty to the_SOURCE_ACCOUNT_slot.
+Set thebalancevalue to the balance found in step 3.

 - If it is not a valid account type, set an

-property toinvalid account type
+errorproperty toinvalid account type.

 - Set the

-. - Return the body with the transformed
+resolvedproperty on the_SOURCE_ACCOUNT_slot object to1. - Return the body with the transformed

 // ./lib/finance.js